 14. Soak away your worries in a healing onsen

 Being a volcanic country located on the ring of fire, Japan has a significant number of natural hot springs all across the country.
-One of the areas where these have been developed into a signficant attraction along side it’s beautiful natural scenery is Nikko.
-Like Hakone, another popular onsen town, Nikko is an easy distance from Tokyo for a short city escape and weekend of rejuvenation.
+One of the areas where these have been developed into a significant attraction alongside its beautiful natural scenery in Nikko.
+Like Hakone, another popular onsen town, Nikko is an easy distance from Tokyo for a short city escape and a weekend of rejuvenation.

-We stayed at a the ryokan, Kinugawa Onsen Hotel with a choice of 2 indoor and 2 outdoor hot spring pools, the facilities are gender segregated and rotated from male to female throughout the day after cleaning so during the course of your stay you could soak away your worries in all 4.
+We stayed at the ryokan, Kinugawa Grand Onsen Hotel with a choice of 2 indoor and 2 outdoor hot spring pools, the facilities are gender-segregated and rotated from male to female throughout the day after cleaning so during the course of your stay you could soak away your worries in all 4.

 15. Raft down the Kinugawa river

 Taking a ride in these traditional wooden boats down the gorgeous Kinugawa River was so much fun.
-It’s a popular summer activity and a little tightly packed but well worth doing the half hour trip.
-How wild your ride gets depends on how much rain has fallen and how fast the river is flowing but even on a still summers days there’s a few splashes which are more than welcome.
+It’s a popular summer activity and a little tightly packed but well worth doing the half-hour trip.
+How wild your ride gets depends on how much rain has fallen and how fast the river is flowing but even on still summers days there are a few splashes that are more than welcome.

 It’s a great way to experience the natural area and while the narrative on the boat is all in Japanese and appeared to have some good comedy attached that went totally over our heads there is plenty to see and it’s well worth doing.